 The following football drills are designed for 2 players to play against another pair.
 They are ideal for getting all players involved and in contact with the ball yet retaining a competitive small side games approach to coaching.

-One to one Football Coaching - Back yard football drills.
+Teach your child the basics with our progressive football drills that are easily practiced in a small back garden.
 These football drills are specially devised for parents to use when working one to one with their son or daughter.
 They start very simple and get progressively more difficult.
 Ideal for training in your back yard or local park.
 Very little if any football equipment is required.

 The following football drills for kids are more fun related games yet still allow kids to work on their basic soccer skills.
 They are excellent soccer games for kids which bring fun and competition into the training session.